 Our beach shop is located on Madeline Island, but departures can be from Madeline Island or Bayfield, WI.
-We offer morning and afternoon departures for our shorter tours (5 hours or less), although these are dependent on weather and availability of boats.
+We offer morning and afternoon departures for our tours, although these are dependent on weather and availability of boats.
 We offer more tours than we have boats, so not every tour is available everyday; we schedule our tours on reservation-basis.
-Only one full day tour (6-7 hours) will be allowed per day.
 We have a 4-person minimum on all of our tours and a maximum of 6 plus the Captain.

 If your group is smaller than 4, don’t worry!
 We match individuals, couples or groups of families or friends in order to make departure group sizes.
 People who take our tours are typically like-minded individuals, so there are usually no issues in the matching process!
 Please let us know if you have special requirements (i.e. no children, no pets, no waves) and we will ensure to match your fellow participants accordingly.
 While our maximum group size is 6 people per boat, we do have multiple boats that can travel together depending on availability.
 If you have a group larger than 6 we recommend booking well in advance so we can ensure multiple-boat availability on your tour date.
 You bring your snacks, food/beverages (please no glass!), personal items and we will provide you an amazing time!

 When selecting your tour, remember that the geological formations on each island are unique.
 Check out our page on geological differences to make sure you choose the tour that’s right for you!

 7 Hour Devils Island and Full Island Boat & Kayak Tour – $190 per person